 Once parental responsibilities have been allocated or there is a parenting plan in place, the court will need to approve any relocation.
 As the statute explains, if a parent has been allocated a majority of the parenting time or shares parenting time, then that parent can seek to relocate with the child.
 In so doing, the parent seeking relocation will need to seek a modification of the allocation judgment or of the parenting plan (depending upon the specific facts of the case).
 In determining whether to modify the allocation judgment or the parenting plan, the court will need to determine whether relocation is in the best interests of the child.

-Contact a Chicago Divorce Attorney
+Contact Our Chicago Divorce Attorney

 The laws governing moving your children are complex and very fact sensitive.
 This article only addresses the basics so that you are aware that legal action may be required before a move occurs.
 If you have questions about relocation, I can help.
 As an experienced divorce lawyer representing individuals throughout the greater Chicago area, I have the skill and dedication necessary to assist you in your case.
 Don’t hesitate to reach out to me directly for assistance.